-With regards to both Barriers and In/Security, LEAP recommends working with community partners to identify the actual factors that keep residents from eating and getting active in ways that are healthy and workable for them.
+With regards to Barriers, LEAP recommends working with community partners to identify the actual factors that keep residents from eating and getting active in ways that are healthy and workable for them.
 We recommend moving beyond surface-level attention to access to examine how access to food and physical activity options connect with other topics, including income, poverty, transportation, and other social determinants of health.
-Moreover, participants often spoke about Barriers and In/Security in similar ways; therefore, we encourage researchers to collect additional data to help us confirm combining these categories.

-Finally, Health Literacy and Self-Efficacy are also categories that researchers might combine.
-Throughout LEAP's process, we noted how many participants spoke about these concepts in ways that emphasized finding motivation to engage in healthier habits, identifying workable eating and physical activity practices, translating information and resources into everyday routines, and maintaining changes that showed positive results.
-As such, we noted how participants treated Health Literacy and Self-Efficacy in terms of the individual and social capacity to eat and be active.
+Throughout LEAP's process, we noted how many participants spoke about Health Literacy in ways that emphasized finding motivation to engage in healthier habits, identifying workable eating and physical activity practices, translating information and resources into everyday routines, and maintaining changes that showed positive results.
+As such, we noted how participants treated Health Literacy in terms of the individual and social capacity to eat and be active.
 In an effort to simplify our approach, LEAP suggests a need for additional data to confirm this recommendation, and we have identified an existing project to help us collect that information.
 Beyond researcher recommendations, this focus on capacity also challenges residents, nonprofit organizations, and local health agencies to consider the importance of motivation and confidence in practicing healthier eating and physical activity habits.
-LEAP often assumes that people in Greensboro and Guilford County want to live healthier lives, and our team needs greater input from individual community members to know what that motivation and confidence looks
+LEAP often assumes that people in Greensboro and Guilford County want to live healthier lives, and our team needs greater input from individual community members to know what that motivation and confidence looks like.

-- Researchers: Partner with LEAP researchers to establish regular and routine data collection practices that examine the indicator focus areas.
-Help confirm and simplify our list to emphasize the priorities for Greensboro and Guilford County.

-- Residents and Local Groups: Use the period of public comment and other community-engaged opportunities to inform researchers and LEAP advisors about what we should prioritize from our current indicator list and what we are missing from this list.

-- Nonprofit and Community

-Organizations: Examine the relevance of

-the indicators we have identified to your

-work.
-Help LEAP prioritize which

-indicators will most support your programs

-and services.

-- City and County Offices (including school systems): Continue to provide support for and access to city/county data regarding healthy eating and physical activity.
-Consider working with LEAP researchers to embed healthy eating and

-- physical activity priorities into current data collection and planning. - General Interest: The proposed indicator focus areas help communicate priorities for Greensboro and Guilford County.
+- Researchers: Partner with LEAP researchers to establish regular and routine data collection practices that examine the indicator focus areas. - Residents and Local Groups: Use community-engaged opportunities to inform researchers and LEAP advisors about what we should prioritize from our current indicator list and what we are missing from this list. - Nonprofit and Community Organizations: Examine the relevance of the indicators we have identified to your work.
+Help LEAP prioritize which indicators will most support your programs and services. - City and County Offices (including school systems): Continue to provide support for and access to city/county data regarding healthy eating and physical activity.
+Consider working with LEAP researchers to embed healthy eating and physical activity priorities into current data collection and planning. - General Interest: The proposed indicator focus areas help communicate priorities for Greensboro and Guilford County.
 They also give us an opportunity to be innovative in how we promote healthy eating and physical activity by working with a wide range of partners to identify what is truly important for our communities, especially those that can be overlooked.